geeksterin/Dec21-Web-Fundamentals/Jan-04/README.md

 General Sibling Selector (~) :
 The general sibling selector selects all elements that are next siblings of a specified element.

-The following example selects all <p> elements that are next siblings of <div> elements:
+The following example: selects all <p> elements that are next siblings of <div> elements:

 ```
 div ~ p {